fivdi/bme280/README.md

 The default behavior of open is to configure the BME280 on I2C bus 1 at address 0x77 to run in normal mode.
 The oversampling defaults for humidity, pressure and temperature are OVERSAMPLE.X1 and the default filterCoefficient is FILTER.OFF.
+The default standby period in normal mode is STANDBY.MS_0_5 for 0.5 milliseconds.
 Options are available for overriding these defaults.

 If desired, the BME280 can be configured to run in forced mode rather than in normal mode by setting option forcedMode to true.